 Note: Here is a reference that those who disbelieve in the Judgment Day have also disbelieved in the revelations of God.

-Note: How can you disbelieve in the judgment while those who believe and lead a righteous will receive a reward from the Most Wise on the Judgment Day?
+Note: How can you deny such reward while those who have believed and have done the righteous deeds will receive never ending reward in the Judgment Day?

 [107:1] Have you seen the one who denies in the Judgment (bi-al-deen)?